 Stephens is a full service broker-dealer and investment bank.
-In addition to being registered with the SEC, Stephens is a member of the Financial Industry Regulatory Authority ("FINRA"), the New York Stock Exchange, Inc. ("NYSE"), the NYSE American LLC ("NYSE-AMEX"), the Municipal Securities Rulemaking Board ("MSRB"), the Investors' Exchange LLC ("IEX"), the Securities Investor Protection Corporation ("SIPC") and the National Futures Association ("NFA").
+In addition to being registered with the SEC, Stephens is a member of the Financial Industry Regulatory Authority ("FINRA"), the New York Stock Exchange, Inc. ("NYSE"), the NYSE American LLC ("NYSE-AMEX"), the Municipal Securities Rulemaking Board ("MSRB"), the Investors' Exchange LLC ("IEX") and the Securities Investor Protection Corporation ("SIPC").
 Stephens derives greater revenues from its broker-dealer and investment banking activities than it derives from its investment advisor activities.
 Affiliates of Stephens are also separately engaged in financial services businesses, including merchant banking, insurance and investment advisory businesses.